MarkusWende/OSCSynth/README.md

 from your system and you are free to find the right jack settings.

 ## Open Sound Control
-The RoMaSynthesizer can be controlled via OSC.
+The OSCSynthesizer can be controlled via OSC.
 We use the app [TouchOSC](https://hexler.net/software/touchosc) by Hexler, which is available in the Android and iOS Appstores.
 Alternativley the [Pure Data](https://puredata.info/downloads/pd-extended) file in ./osc can be used to control the parameters.
 Make sure you have installed pd-extended with the ```mrpeach``` modul included, otherwise